Hamish-Leahy/hamish-leahy/README.md

-# 💫About Me :
+# About Me :

-I'm currently working on iDecide
+I'm currently working on Artificial Intelligence

 I'm looking to collaborate on I'm looking for help with Rust